Osama-D/AI-Artistry_Back-end/README.md

 The website should now be accessible at `http://localhost:3000`, and it will be connected to the back-end server running on `http://localhost:5000`.

 Please ensure that both the front-end and the back-end servers are running simultaneously for the website to work correctly.
+Additionally, remember to update the process.env variables in your application accordingly.

 ## Usage